top of page

 On Call Nanny understands the seriousness of the current pandemic and is following the guidelines recommended by the CDC, the Washington State Dept of Health, and the California Department of Public Health to prevent the spread of the COVID-19 virus.
 We are taking the following measures to limit the exposure to our Nannies and our families.

-• Nannies are strongly advised to refrain from large gatherings and are required to wear masks in public places, when they're unable to maintain a distance of 6' from others not in their immediate household, and indoors when there are more than their immediate household members present.
+• Nannies are advised to refrain from large gatherings and to wear masks in public places when they’re unable to maintain a distance of 6 feet from others not in their immediate household.

 SYMPTOMS (Fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea.)

-• In the event that one of our Nannies becomes ill or symptomatic, they must present a negative COVID-19 test administered by a licensed facility.
+• In the event that one of our Nannies becomes ill or symptomatic, they must present a negative COVID-19 test result.

 ○ If the COVID test results are negative, the nanny may return to work